immy1996/immy1996.github.io/_posts/blog/2016-11-23-Simple-PostgreSQL-Functionality.markdown

 To create a database in PostgreSQL, you would type this command out:
     `CREATE DATABASE users;`

-I would recommend to put `DROP DATABASE IF EXISTS user;` in case if you have the same database called user because you don't want to have two user databases.
+I would recommend to put `DROP DATABASE IF EXISTS user;` before the `CREATE DATABASE users` in case if you have the same database called users because you don't want to have two users databases.

 In order to create a table in PostgreSQL, this is the basic syntax and format: